National Awards Program Seeking America's Top Youth Volunteers of 2020

 - Then, students submit the application for certification to their principal or head of a local participating organization.

-Applications can be certified by a middle or high school principal or head of a Girl Scout council, county 4-H organization, American Red Cross chapter, YMCA or an affiliate of Points of Light’s HandsOn Network.
-(Students can request a paper application by calling 855-670-4787.)
+Applications can be certified by a middle or high school principal or head of a Girl Scout council, county 4-H organization, American Red Cross chapter, YMCA or a Points of Light Global Network member.
+(Students can request a paper application by calling 888-651-295.

-On February 6, 2018, the top middle level and high school volunteer from each state and the District of Columbia will be named State Honorees.
-They will receive $1,000, engraved silver medallions and an all-expense-paid trip to Washington, D.C., with a parent or guardian for four days of recognition events from April 28-May 1, 2018.
+On February 4, 2020, the top middle level and high school volunteer from each state and the District of Columbia will be named State Honorees.
+They will receive a $1,000 scholarship, engraved silver medallions and an all-expense-paid trip to Washington, D.C., with a parent or guardian for four days of recognition events from May 2-5, 2020.

 In Washington, a distinguished national selection committee will name 10 of the 102 State Honorees as America’s top youth volunteers of the year.
-These National Honorees will receive additional awards of $5,000, gold medallions, crystal trophies for their nominating schools or organizations, and $5,000 grants from The Prudential Foundation for nonprofit charitable organizations of their choice.
+These National Honorees will receive additional $5,000 scholarships, gold medallions, crystal trophies for their nominating schools or organizations, and $5,000 grants from The Prudential Foundation for nonprofit charitable organizations of their choice.

 Several Distinguished Finalists in each state will receive bronze medallions, and runners-up will receive Certificates of Excellence.
 Local Honorees selected by schools and participating organizations for state-level judging will be presented with Certificates of Achievement; they will also receive President’s Volunteer Service Awards if they have served the minimum number of volunteer hours to qualify (26 hours for age 10 and younger, 50 hours for ages 11-15 and 100 hours for older students).